Xipooo/XYZ_Delivery/README.md

 - AWS CodeBuild for building and testing code
 - AWS CodeDeploy for Continuous Delivery
 - AWS CodeStar for project management

+We are suggesting a close alignment with AWS for the cloud infrastructure because of the following reasons:

+- AWS is the most widely used cloud provider
+- AWS provides a wide range of services that can be used to build a robust cloud infrastructure, including compute, storage, networking, databases, and security
+- AWS provides a free tier that can be used for training purposes, thereby reducing costs
+- AWS provides a wide range of training materials and certifications that can be used to up-skill students that can be leveraged post delivery of the program
+- AWS provides a wide range of tools that can be used to build a robust CI/CD pipeline, including source control management, continuous integration, continuous delivery, and infrastructure as code

+## Scaling the Program

+Once the pilot cohort has been successfully completed, the program will be scaled to include additional teams and personnel.
+This will be accomplished by utilizing the same delivery structure and schedule as the pilot cohort.
+However, the content of the training will be adjusted based on the feedback obtained from the pilot cohort.
+This iterative approach ensures that the program remains dynamic and adaptable, thereby increasing the likelihood of success.